feilipu/yaz180/construction_notes.md

 The Single Step `B` fix above needs to be made too.

 ## PCB Version 2.3 (2019)

 All of the above errata have been incorporated, and resolution of issue #4 has also been incorporated.
 Files for this version have been released in this repository.

+## PCB Version 2.4 (2019)

+Bad order somehow.
+Version 2.3 gerbers didn't produce working board.
+So revised with some minor fixes and try again.